-2. Use of one-piece garments for female prisoners
+3. Use of one-piece garments for female prisoners

-PLN is aware that some jails require female prisoners to wear one-piece garments; e.g., jumpsuits.
+PLN is aware that some detention facilities, possibly including lockups and juvenile facilities, require female prisoners to wear one-piece garments; e.g., jumpsuits.
 When such prisoners use the toilet facilities they have to remove the jumpsuit to below their waists, which exposes their breasts.
 As housing units are routinely monitored by prison staff, including the toilet areas, staff are able to view the exposed breasts of female prisoners when they use the toilet facilities.
-There is no legitimate penological reason as to why female prisoners should have to expose their breasts when using the toilet, and this practice results in unnecessary voyeurism by prison staff.
-Thus, the Standards should require prison agencies to provide female prisoners with two-piece garments to alleviate this problem.
+There is no legitimate penological justification as to why female prisoners should have to expose their breasts when using the toilet, and this practice results in unnecessary voyeurism by prison staff.
+Thus, the Standards should require detention facilities to provide two-piece garments to female prisoners to alleviate this problem.